dofine/py-jpg-banner/README.md

 ## Status
-New repo location is: https://github.com/dofine/imagebanner
+New repo location is [dofine/imagebanner](https://github.com/dofine/imagebanner).
+It has better docs, code styles and more tests covered.

 ## Description